5 Things to Know About Saving Money

 This isn’t something that’s obvious on the surface, but can potentially add up quickly.
 The simple fact is that if you had a choice between making more and saving more (assuming the two amounts are equal) then you should opt for savings every time.
 The simple reason is that, despite both keeping your bank account full, savings aren’t taxable, while income is.

 Why is this the case?
 Who knows.
-Our tax policy is twisted and complicated and full of loopholes and dead ends, but no matter reason, it’s true that for the most part as a system it largely turns a blind eye towards your savings and its view of your financial fortune is almost entirely relegated to your income.
+Our tax policy is twisted and complicated and full of loopholes and dead ends, but no matter the reason, it’s true that for the most part as a system it largely turns a blind eye towards your savings and its view of your financial fortune is almost entirely relegated to your income.

 4. Apps Can Help